Isotopes 101: A Beginner's Guide to Understanding the Building Blocks of Science

 Conclusion

-In conclusion, isotopes are a fascinating concept with a wide range of applications in science and beyond.
+In conclusion, isotopes are a fascinating concept with many applications in science and beyond.

 By understanding what isotopes are and how they differ from one another, we can gain insights into everything from the age of the Earth to medical conditions and forensic investigations.

-However, it's important to handle isotopes with care, as they can also be dangerous if not used properly.
+However, it's essential to care for isotopes, as they can also be dangerous if not used properly.